harsh007007007/Cricket_WebApp_ML/README.md

-# Cricket End-To-End Website with ML integration.
+# Cricket End-To-End Website with ML integration
-# Cricket Insights Web App

 A Flask-powered web application for exploring and analyzing international cricket statistics.
 The project provides interactive visualizations, player and team profiles, and initial machine learning predictions for player performance.